esnet/gdg/documentation/content/docs/usage_guide.md

 ./bin/gdg ctx set production -- updates the active config and sets it to the request value.
-./bin/gdg ctx delete qa -- Deletes the QA context ./bin/gdg ctx cp qa staging -- copies the qa context to staging and sets it as active
+./bin/gdg ctx delete qa -- Deletes the QA context ./bin/gdg ctx cp qa staging -- copies the qa context to staging and sets it as active ./bin/gdg ctx clear -- Will delete all active contexts leaving only a single example entry
 ```

 #### Dashboards